 Figure3: MTP® Cable Removable Housing

-MTP® vs MPO: Optical Performance
+MTP® vs MPO Cable: Optical Performance

 The MPO connector has been recognized as an international standard in network architecture for many years.
 MTP® connectors, as the advanced version, are improved to minimize issues like optical loss, dropped packets, and so on.
 MTP® connectors in MTP® cables are designed to ensure precision alignment of the male and female sides, which will help to reduce the insert loss and return loss of the MTP cable when transmitting the data in high-density cabling systems.
-Furthermore, MTP® insertion loss rates have continued to improve, now rivaling loss rates that single-fiber connectors saw just a few years ago.
+Furthermore, MTP® cable insertion loss rates have continued to improve, now rivaling loss rates that single-fiber connectors saw just a few years ago.

-Compared with the previous MPO cables, the latest MTP® cable formats can plug in without problems, which are less likely to have accidental bumps that may result in signal instability.
+Compared with the previous MPO cables, the latest MTP® cable formats can plug in without problems, and are less likely to have accidental bumps that may result in signal instability.
 The internal connector components were redesigned in the MTP® format to ensure perfectly centered normal forces between the mating ferrules, ensuring physical contact of all polished fiber tips in the ferrule.
 Besides, the lead-in on the precision alignment guide pins to an elliptical shape has also been optimized, reducing the wear and tear and debris generation from plugging and re-plugging the connector multiple times.
-These additional improvements to the precision of MTP® connector components resulted in increased stability and boosted durability performance while continuing to enhance the connectors' overall reliability.
+These additional improvements to the precision of MTP® connector components resulted in increased stability and boosted durability performance while continuing to enhance the optical connectors' overall reliability.

 Future Trends of MTP® Cables

-MTP® cables also deliver exceptional value for a vast range of network technologies, which is not just built for the mega-cloud, big data, and hyper-scale computing.
+MTP® cables also deliver exceptional value for a vast range of network technologies, which are not just built for mega-cloud, big data, and hyper-scale computing.
 The latest versions of MTP® connectors are designed to work not only with actual fiber-to-fiber connections but with other technologies across many vertical industries covering financial, medical, educational, colocation, and so on.
-In addition, MTP® cables are also reliable choice for high-density wiring for 5G infrastructure.
+In addition, MTP® cables are also a reliable choice for high-density wiring for 5G infrastructure.

 MTP® and MPO Cable FAQs